Sign In

 Guarancini Fine & Performing Arts Center

-Shelby Van Pelt visits RCSJ-Cumberland's Luciano Theatre on Wednesday, October 25, 2023, at 7 PM.
 A book signing will follow.
-The event is free and open to RCSJ faculty, students, staff, and community.
+The event is free and open to RCSJ faculty, students, staff, and the community at large.

-Remarkably Bright Creatures is available at RCSJ B&N Bookstores and all major booksellers and is sure to elicit important conversations on family, friendship, mental health, and the human-animal connection.
+The Last Beekeeper is available at RCSJ Barnes & Noble Bookstores and major booksellers and is sure to elicit important conversations on friendship, hope in the midst of despair, and the fragile, irreplaceable beauty of nature.

 For RCSJ Instructors: